Low-loss Nb on Si superconducting resonators from a dual-use spintronics deposition chamber and with acid-free post-processing: Microwave Resonator Results

 Within the Nb signal, Nb suboxides (NbO and NbO$_2$) account for around 10\% of the signal across all samples.
 The pentoxide is highest for AZ300T-treated films surfaces (60\%) and lowest for PGMEA-treated films (36.5\%).
 The higher pentoxide content in the AZ300T-treated sample decreased the LP performance as one would expect~\cite{verjauw_investigation_2021}, but even with the increased oxide thickness the AZ300T samples without post-HF treatment were comparable to the 1165 samples with post-HF treatment.
 Based on this observation, Cl residue likely has a comparable impact on the quality factor as the difference in the relative amounts of Nb oxide.
 AZ300T samples with a \SI{1}{\minute} 2\% HF post-treatment have a similar level of oxide, as compared to the 1165 samples without post-HF treatment.
 We highlight the importance of the resist stripping method used on our device performance.
 See Appendix~\ref{app:strip_bath} for details on the parameters and the oxide fitting results.

 The thicker surface oxide with the AZ300T samples motivated a return to attempting HF treatment following fabrication.
-With our usual \SI{60}{\second} treatment with 2\% HF, the losses lowered further to a median value $\delta_{LP} = 0.79\times10^{-6}$ across three chips of DP2 devices, as shown in Fig.~\ref{fig:boxplots_new}.
+With our usual \SI{60}{\second} treatment with 2\% HF, the losses lowered further to a median value $\delta_{\rm LP} = 0.83\times10^{-6}$ across three chips, as shown in Fig.~\ref{fig:boxplots_new}.
 These three samples were consistently below the 25\% / 75\% loss window of samples treated with HF after the 1165 strip, or with AZ300T alone.

-Moreover, these samples were all of the ``DP2" chamber preparation, meaning that the Nb sputter target was co-loaded with magnetic targets that were used in depositions prior to the Nb depositions.
+We also examined samples with a \SI{20}{\minute} 10:1 post-BOE treatment, as an alternative to the post-HF treatment.
+We found a median value of $0.48\times10^{-6}$ for $\delta_{\rm LP}$, as shown in Fig.~\ref{fig:boxplots_new}.
+This performance exceeded that of the post-HF treatment, which could be indicative of hydrogen contamination in the HF-treated samples as previously reported~\cite{altoe_localization_2020,torres-castanedo_formation_2024}.
+In addition, we re-measured these two samples after 4 and 6 weeks of exposure to ambient conditions without removal from the packages.
+The aging process allows for both the SiO\textsubscript{2} and NbOx to regrow~\cite{verjauw_investigation_2021}.
+We found that median after aging $\delta_{\rm LP}=1.27\times10^{-6}$, returning to the range around the median value of $1.52\times10^{-6}$ for samples without any post-acid treatment (see Fig.~\ref{fig:boxplots_new}).